Using conversion values

 - "Value / converted click": Total value of all conversions divided by the total number of converted clicks.

-Keep in mind that conversions are only counted on Google and some Google Network sites or products.
-Your conversion metrics are adjusted to reflect only the ad clicks that could have led to conversions.
+Keep in mind that your conversion metrics are adjusted to reflect only the ad clicks that could have led to conversions.

 Conversion value currency